 - Consult a trainer/doctor/trained coach upon completion of game pitching activity.

 - Put in place and follow a prescribed post pitching rehabilitation program.

 - Make every effort to avoid pitching a player in multiple games on the same day.

-- Highly recommended that a coach check with a coach on the opposing team between each half inning to make sure pitch counts are in congruent. (the same )
+- It is strongly recommended that coaches check with the opposing team between each half inning to make sure both teams agree to and record the same pitch count.

-- Both teams would sign documentation pitch form at the end of each game.
+- Both teams are required to sign each other’s pitch count form at the end of each game.

-- The pitch count will apply to a player who pitches.
-JV pitch count and high school varsity pitch count would be linked together.
-Example – Pitcher A pitches Varsity on Monday 45 pitches, not allowed to pitch JV on Tuesday.
+- The pitch count will apply to any player who pitches and is cumulative each day.
+JV pitch count and high school varsity pitch count are linked together.
+Example: a pitcher who pitches 45 Varsity pitches on Monday is not permitted to pitch JV on Tuesday.

 - The pitch count applies to regular season and postseason.

 - A pitcher may pitch in Game 1 of a doubleheader and return to pitch in Game 2 of the same doubleheader.
 The pitches in Game 2 will be added to the Game 1 total for the purposes of determining the number of days’ rest needed.